Dream Come True (A Flock of Seagulls album)

-Dream Come True is the fourth album by A Flock of Seagulls, released in March 1986 by Jive Records.
+Dream Come True is the fourth album by English new wave band A Flock of Seagulls, released on 10 March 1986 by Jive Records.

 Background

 After the release and tour for the band's previous album, The Story of a Young Heart, guitarist Paul Reynolds had left the band for personal reasons.
 Brothers Mike and Ali Score wanted to base the band out of Philadelphia, Pennsylvania.
 With past success in the USA, both brothers thought leaving the UK and a new life in America was a perfect solution.
 With the popularity of the first three albums and the name "A Flock of Seagulls" still having some equity, they had 4 straight sell-out shows in Philadelphia.
 Mike, Ali and Frank Maudsley all applied for and were conditionally awarded green cards based on celebrity status under the O-1 work visa.
 The conditional approval was granted to all three, who settled in Philadelphia.

 Maudsley soon became disillusioned with living in a strange city; he loved A Flock of Seagulls but had no family.
 Missing the UK, he returned to England.
 Mike and Ali stayed in Philadelphia and satisfied the terms of the visa.
 With Frank in Britain and the brothers in the USA it would appear the band was split into two camps.
 In fact, it was Frank Maudsley who kept the band communicating.
 Ultimately, the brothers had a falling out and the band dissolved; with Ali moving to Boston.
 Ali played in a hard rock band and then worked for a computer company in Cambridge once the work visa turned into a permanent residency.